What Is a Software Bill of Materials, and How Does It Relate to EA?

 Establish clear communication channels with software suppliers to get a better understanding of their SBOM compliance efforts and work collectively to meet regulatory expectations.

-How Do SBOMs Connect to an Enterprise’s Architecture?
+How Does a Software Bill of Materials Connect to an Enterprise’s Architecture?

 SBOMs contain a level of detail deeper than most enterprises would model to inform most decision-making and strategic planning.
 However, they are particularly relevant to cybersecurity architecture, one aspect of which is accounting for potential threat intelligence.
 Threat intelligence can be enriched by the transparency that SBOMs offer into an application’s software components and potential vulnerabilities.
 They should be seen as one part of the enterprise’s overall security and risk management toolkit.